ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Kind words will unlock an iron door.
+> In the long run we get no more than we have been willing to risk giving.
 >
-> - Turkish Proverb
+> - Sheldon Kopp
 <!-- END_JOKE_SECTION -->